Undergraduate Course: Digital Marketing (BUST10130)

 Coursework 2, Digital Marketing Plan (60%) (2500 words)

-Written feedback will be provided on individual digital marketing plans and opportunity for discussion given.
+Written feedback will be provided on individual digital marketing plans and opportunity for face-to-face discussion given.

 Your marks will be posted on Learn as soon as possible after the Boards of Examiners' meeting (normally early-mid June).